 Take a closer look by using our interior and exterior tours

 With Solutions Personal Contract Plan.
 18s+.
-Subject to availability/status.
-T&Cs and exclusions apply.
-For orders placed from 20 December 2018 to 1 April 2019 from participating Dealers.
-Arona, Tarraco, Ateca and Alhambra 0% offers require a minimum 10% deposit.
-Excludes CUPRA Ateca.
-Leon offer excludes Leon CUPRA & CUPRA Carbon Edition.
+Subject to status & availability.
+T&Cs apply.
+Ordered by 8 July 2019 from participating Dealers.
 Indemnities may be required.
-Not in conjunction with another offer and may be varied or withdrawn at any time.
-Accurate at time of publication, December 2018.
+Not available in conjunction with any other offer and may be withdrawn at any time.
+Accurate at time of publication April 2019.
 Freepost SEAT Financial Services.